1. Research the Competition

 - Be specific.

-- Follow your target sales partners.
+- Follow your target sales partners

-- Like and comment on their content.
+- Like and comment on their content

-- When you decide to message them, contact them to discuss something they’ve written.
+- When you decide to message them, contact them to discuss something they’ve written

-- Engage them rather than pitch them.
+- Engage them rather than pitch them

 Don’t rely on LinkedIn alone.
 You should also follow and read the same blogs that your partners are visiting.
 Comment on relevant posts—again, not with mindless product pitches, but with smart and engaging commentary.
 Prove yourself to be the solution provider you know you are.
 Sometimes, simply contributing to the conversation will draw all the attention you need.
 That way you present yourself with dignity and confidence, framing your organization as one people want to work with.

 Everyone makes mistakes, but more often than not, the pitfalls are avoidable.
-Here are five things that often dissuade partners from taking on a new vendor:
+Here are five things that often dissuade channel partners from taking on a new vendor:

 - The partner offering is unclear or isn’t incentivized enough.
 This applies to content as much as communication.
-Through everything we’ve discussed creating a partner persona and reflecting on the value that you offer, you should have an idea of what a prospective partner is looking for.
+Through everything we’ve discussed creating a partner persona and reflecting on the value that you offer, you should have an idea of what a prospective partner seeks.
 If the way you communicate or present that value is too ambiguous or confusing, prospective partners are going to look elsewhere.
 Likewise, if the financials don’t line up for them they won’t budge.
 So get your math right before making a connection.

 - Lack of support.
 Your partner portal, training platforms, and communication channels need to be immaculate.
 With all the technology available today, you really have no excuse not to have a portal that provides your partners with everything they need to train, learn, scale-up, increase your brand visibility, and make sales.
+Make sure you begin the partner relationship with a comprehensive welcome kit.

 - Co-branding isn’t easy to figure out.
 A lot of sales partners get frustrated with platforms that don’t allow them to easily co-brand their promotional efforts.
 You need to make sure your offering provides the functionality to collaborate on marketing campaigns with co-branded content.